phpearth/conduct/conduct.md

 the timeline of the group.
 Comments with large source codes as its content will be removed from the content stream.
 Repeated post of large source codes are punished with a permanent removal of the membership(s).

 Commits done to our repositories must be fully researched and localized into English.
 There is no place for low quality content.
+Low quality content includes topics that does only share code *without a proper description of the problem*, messy photos of screens that are hard to read and project or job shares that does not have a proper introduction.

 <ui-ribbon id="forbidden-content">Forbidden content</ui-ribbon>